cara-tm/modal_box/README.md

 First, you need to encapsulate your entire content page into a div with a class name `wrapper`.
 Then, place the Modal Box template outside this `wrapper` block.
 Simple!
 Note.
 The default template is white and blue.
-For customization, [see this sample here](https://github.com/cara-tm/modal_box/blob/master/css/custom.css)
+For customization, [see this sample here](https://github.com/cara-tm/modal_box/blob/master/css/template.css)

+## This content package (v1.2 onward)

+This minimal default component (required) is distributed in white/blue colors (see screen shots) and do not include the styles for inner optional elements within the modal header ([File: `modal-box.min.css`](https://github.com/cara-tm/modal_box/blob/master/css/modal-box.min.css).

+In order to add these additional supports, please include the optional styles [File: `custom.css`](https://github.com/cara-tm/modal_box/blob/master/css/custom.css).

+A red colored example, well commented, is available for your customization convenience [File: `template.css` previously, file: `custom.css`](https://github.com/cara-tm/modal_box/blob/master/css/template.css).
+.

+An independant `demo.html` file with full styles is available for integration example [File: `demo.html`](https://github.com/cara-tm/modal_box/blob/master/demo.html).

 ## IE 8 and below support